verityj/verityj.github.io/nostr-news-feeds.md

 - [press.coop newest news]
 - [nostr.band search]
 - [karnage list on listr]
+- [Mostr] - a bridge between Nostr and Mastodon, used above
 - [RSSLay] - a site for generating Nostr RSS feeds as public users.
 It advises to add their relay **wss://rsslay.nostr.moe**.

 # Say Hi!